40+ Employment Verification Letter Samples [FREE Templates]

 Can a previous employer deny an Employment Verification Letter?

-Organizations are not mandated by any law to provide an employment verification letter, and thus an employer can fail to write a verification letter for a former employee.
-Despite this, most organizations respond to employees’ requests to provide them with employment verification letters.
+Organizations are not mandated by any law to provide this letter, and thus an employer can fail to write a verification letter for a former employee.
+Despite this, most organizations respond to employees’ requests to provide them with the letters.

 When must an employer respond to an Employment Verification Letter?

-When a request comes from a federal or federal government agency, an organization must respond and provide an employment verification letter.
+When a request comes from a federal or federal government agency, an organization must respond and provide this letter.

 What is included in an Employment Verification Letter?